 Encourage Reporting and Discussion of Injuries and Close Calls

-Reporting helps ensure that employees get medical attention.
+Reporting an incident helps ensure that employees receive medical attention.
 It also helps identify unrecognized hazards that could lead to additional injuries if not addressed.

 Provide First Aid and Medical Treatment

-Employers and workers should seek medical attention after nail gun injuries, even for those that appear to be minimal.
-Studies suggest that one out of four nail gun hand injuries involve some type of structural damage to the body such as a bone fracture.
+Employers and workers should seek medical attention after nail gun injuries, even for those that appear to be minor.
+Studies suggest that one out of four nail gun hand injuries involve some type of structural damage to the body, such as a bone fracture.